 But just finding the particles is hard.
 You need a lot of them in order to get enough information and they’re hard to find even when they’re there!
 One of the main problems in cryo-EM is “contrast” – turns out biochemical molecules are pretty good at “camouflage” – they only interact weakly with the electrons, so they blend into the background (and are super tiny) so it’s hard to tell signal from noise – there’s a poor signal to noise ration (SNR).

-In x-ray crystallography, the diffraction comes from the electrons in your sample because the interaction is through electric perturbations of the electrons’ electric fields that cause them to absorb energy from the x-rays and use it to send out their own waves (but importantly of the same wavelength, so you have x-rays come in and x-rays get sent out).
+In x-ray crystallography, the diffraction comes from the electrons in your sample because the interaction is through electric perturbations of the electrons’ electric fields that cause them to absorb energy from the x-rays and use it to send out their own waves, like a golf ball causing ripples (but importantly of the same wavelength, so you have x-rays come in and x-rays get sent out).
 But in electron microscopy, in addition to the difference that it’s electrons getting sent in and “bounced out” it is actually the dense central nucleus, made up of protons and neutrons, that interacts with the electrons of the beamed wave the most.
 Because electron clouds are so diffuse, they’re easier to pass through without hitting anything, especially when the thing you’re passing through is as tiny as an electron.
 The nucleus is a lot harder to pass through, so that’s where the scattering comes from here.
-So “heavier atoms” with lots of protons will scatter more.
+Thus, “heavier atoms” with lots of protons will scatter more.
 But most of the atoms in biological molecules (carbons, hydrogens, nitrogens, oxygens, etc.) aren’t very heavy, so they don’t scatter strongly.

 One solution to this is “de-focusing” – basically you take some images slightly out of focus – meaning that instead of focusing the bent electron beams directly onto the focal plane of the detector, they focus them slightly in front of or behind the detector so that they’re a bit “blurry” when the image gets captured.
 This may seem pretty counterintuitive that you’re intentionally blurrifying something – but it improves the “contrast,” making it easier to tell the background apart from the true “particles.”